razecodetech/magento2-order-tracking/README.md

 We recommend you to install Razecode_TrackOrder module via composer.
 It is easy to install, update and maintaince.

+Please use composer 2 to avoid any error while installing.

 Run the following command in Magento 2 root folder.

 #### 1.1 Install